top of page

 September 3rd, 1855 Massacre at Blue Water Creek, Nebraska

-Every September 3rd we gather and pray for healing at the Witness Tree with Paul Harney Soderman, descendant of U.S. General William S. Harney.
-We remember the tragic events of 1856 when Harney attacked Chief Little Thunder's peaceful village slaughtering 86 Lakota~ elders, women, and children and perpetrating insane acts~babies in cradleboards for target practice, and mutilation, capturing surviving women and children, leaving only horror & intergenerational trauma.
+We remember the tragic events of 1856, when Harney attacked Chief Little Thunder’s peaceful village—slaughtering 86 Lakota elders, women, and children; committing horrific acts such as using babies in cradleboards for target practice and mutilations; capturing surviving women and children; and leaving behind a legacy of horror and intergenerational trauma.

 Blue Water massacre site Southern section_edited.jpg